jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 ### Exercise #7 - Removing a Trust Between the API Services Gateway and a Remote BIG-IP

+**Note:** This exercise is here for completeness.
+You should read it, but in Exercise 8 we are going to make this whole process a simple declaration!

 While the creation of the trust was an automated process which was initiated by the addition of a BIG-IP to a device group, the removal of trust must be done through multiple requests.

 The process to remove the trust has six steps: